Eslamelreedy/Wish.com-Product-Rating-Prediction/README.md

 By considering the CIA principle, we can evaluate and enhance the security and privacy aspects of AI systems and pipelines.

-## Deliverable
-The deliverable for this project is a Python notebook that contains the documentation of the entire process, including the final design, code, and answers to the provided questions.

-## Marking
-The project will be evaluated based on the following criteria:
-- Technical soundness of the final script (2 marks)
-- Clarity, organization, and soundness of the documentation (4 marks)
-- Clarity of the code (1.5 marks)
-- Accuracy of the answers to the questions (2 marks)
-- Performance (0.5 marks, based on baseline leaderboard performance)

-🎉 Feel free to include fun emojis and make the project enjoyable to grade! 🎉

-For additional resources, you can explore online platforms like Medium.com.
-If you encounter paywalled content, you can access it

- in incognito mode to read the articles without requiring tokens or credits.